 During the submission process, you will also get to tag your song correctly for mood, genre, instruments used, etc. to make sure that Spotify delivers it to more listeners that are likely to engage.
 Metadata is key – feed the algorithm, friends!

 Here’s what Mike tells artists that ask him how to write a solid Spotify Playlist Submission pitch:

-“Make me feel like I have listened to your song in less than 2 paragraphs.
+“Make me feel like I’ve listened to your song in less than 2 paragraphs.
 If you aren’t good with words, find someone that is.
-Hand them a pen and paper, then play the song to them and ask them to write about it.
+Hand them a pen and paper, play the song and ask them to write about it.
 You may need to try this with a few people to find something that aligns best with how you want your song to be represented.

-If you are a producer and collaborate with a singer/songwriter, they are already good with words… ask them to attempt writing the pitch first before asking others.
+If you’re a producer and collaborate with a singer/songwriter, they’re already good with words… ask them to attempt writing the pitch first before asking others.

-If you are independent, don’t mention the marketing budget.
-If you are established and investing significant money in promoting your release through social media, billboards, etc., then definitely include this at the end of your pitch (this was the case with Andrea’s pitch above).”
+If you’re independent, don’t mention the marketing budget.
+If you’re established and investing significant money in promoting your release through social media, billboards, etc., then include this at the end of your pitch (this was the case with Andrea’s pitch).”

 Want to learn more about marketing yourself for Spotify playlists?
 Download Ariel’s latest book Ultimate Guide to Music Publicity